Apply Now arrow

 Marketing

 A high priority for new small business owners is getting the word out.
 After all, you want to attract customers to your business.
-Plan to allocate some of your startup funding towards marketing and advertising costs.
+Plan to allocate some of your funding towards marketing and advertising costs.

 While you have more control of your marketing expenses, remember that it can help propel you to success more quickly.
 All in all, plan for about $10,000 to $20,000 for your first six months of business, including a website.
 As time goes on, you’ll be able to adjust according to your needs.